stackbit-projects/token-data-928b7/content/pages/index.md

         subtitle: >-
           Nuestro sistema recibe, valida y anonimiza de forma segura los datos básicos de tus operaciones inmobiliarias.
-        content: >-
-          Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.
         actions:
           - label: Learn More
             url: /pricing